Best alternatives to Gmail to protect your privacy

 Compared to Gmail and other competitors on the market, Yahoo!
 Mail provides its users with 1TB of storage space, which is more than enough even for the neediest users.
 However, it also has many of the same problems Gmail has in terms of privacy.

-To make matters even worse, they have even experienced a severe hack in the past.
+The worst part is that Yahoo Mail has experienced a severe hack in the past.
 So, if you’re very picky about the safety measures that your email service uses, take note.

-10. FastMail – the best ad-free option
+10. Fastmail – the best ad-free option

 Fastmail focuses on providing both individuals and organizations with high-quality paid email accounts.
 The company is located in Melbourne, Victoria, Australia, and now offers its services in over 30 languages.
 Back in 2010, Fastmail was acquired by Opera Software only later to become an independent organization.